Last Updated on January 30, 2026 by George Pavlopoulos

 Day ticket for Germany: the Quer-durchs-Land-Ticket

 This ticket grants you access to all Regional Deutsche Bahn trains for a full day.
 Specifically, the ticket is valid Monday through Friday on any day of your choice, from 9 a.m. to 3 a.m. the following day.
-Moreover, it’s valid at the weekends and on national public holidays, all day until 3 a.m. on the next day.
+Moreover, it’s valid on weekends and national public holidays, all day until 3 a.m. the next day.

 The ticket can be really great if you just want to be on a train for a day.
 However, since the ticket is valid only for regional trains (RE), it means that you can’t travel as fast as with an ICE.
-Germany is big, and you won’t have the option to see the whole country.
+Germany is vast, and you won’t have the opportunity to see the entire country.
 However, it’s a great idea if you plan to visit more than one German state (Länder).

 See the current offers for the day ticket for Germany.